leolabs-id/datascience-learning-homework/README.md

 # datascience-learning-homework
-this is all of my homework about learning datas-cience
+this is all of my homework about learning datas-Science